Soap opera: 1980s

 In 1985, the BBC's EastEnders debuted and became a near instant success with viewers and critics alike, with the first episode attracting over 17 million viewers.
 The Christmas Day 1986 episode was watched by 30.15 million viewers and contained a scene in which divorce papers were served to Angie Watts (Anita Dobson) by her husband, Queen Vic landlord Den (Leslie Grantham).

-A notable success in pioneering late-night broadcasting, in October 1984, Yorkshire Television began airing the cult Australian soap opera Prisoner, which originally ran from 1979 to 1986.
+A notable success in pioneering late-night broadcasting, in October 1984, Yorkshire Television began airing the cult Australian soap opera Prisoner, which ran from 1979 to 1986.
 It was eventually broadcast on all regions of the UK in differing slots, usually around 23:00 (but never before 22:30 in any region), under the title Prisoner: Cell Block H. It was probably most popular in the Midlands where Central Television consistently broadcast the serial three times a week from 1987 to 1991.
 Its airing in the UK was staggered, so different regions of the country saw it at a different pace.
 The program was immensely successful, regularly achieving 10 million viewers when all regions' ratings per episode were added together.
 Central bowed to fan pressure to repeat the soap, of which the first 95 episodes aired.
 Then, rival station Channel 5 also acquired rights to repeat the entire rerun of the program, starting in 1997.
 All 692 episodes have since been released on DVD in the UK.